+4-H exhibitor:

+Date:

-As a parent/guardian I commit to participation in the entire section. lunderstand that it is my responsibility, not that of the Section Coordinator, other exhibitors, their parents, State Fair or County Project personnel, to see to the safety, care and responsibility of my child.
-As such, I take FULL responsibility for my child and his/her actions and shall not assign these responsibilities to others.
+responsibility, not th County Project perso n I commit to participation in the entire section. lunderstand that it is my at of the Section Coordinator, other exhibitors, their parents, State Fair or nnel, to see to the safety, care and responsibility of my child.
+As such, I take or my child and his/her actions and shall not assign these responsibilities to

-Parent/Guardian:
+Parent/Guard ian:

 Date: